cime-research/public-transit-accessibility/README.md

 ## Author

-Vincent Ader, Center for Inclusive and Mobility Excellence (CIME), University of Michigan.
+Vincent Ader, Center for Inclusive and Mobility Environments (CIME), University of Michigan.